vw79/IOOP/readme.txt

-1) To resolve the database directory error.
+1) Delete the connection string in reaad me before you push.

+	i) Open the app.config file and delete the ??? eg. add name ="myCS" connectionString='???'

+2) To connect database.

-	i) Go to the database folder, click MyDB.mdf. ii) Copy the full path of the connection string. iii) Open the app.config file and replace the ??? with the path you just copied. eg. add name ="myCS" connectionString='???'
+	i) Go to the database folder, click MyDB.mdf. ii) Copy the full path of the connection string. iii) Open the app.config file and paste in the ??? with the path you just copied. eg. add name ="myCS" connectionString='???'

 2) If there are Error MSB3541